Debprasad77/Mind-Metrics/README.md

-## 📌 Overview  [ 🧠 Mind Metrics: ML-Powered Student Mental Health Prediction ]
+🧠 Mind Metrics: ML-Powered Student Mental Health Prediction

+## 📌 Overview
 An **AI-powered system** that predicts depression, anxiety, and stress levels in students using **machine learning** (Django + React).
 Developed as an MCA capstone project at **Sister Nivedita University (2025)**.

 🔹 **Core Features**: